Spanish Advanced One (FLS3430)

 For this module, you will be asked to consolidate your class work by learning vocabulary and structures, and by reading, watching or listening to material in Spanish.
 You will also be expected to complete exercises on a self-study basis, prepare exercises and activities for the class, write assignments and generally acquire a repertoire of effective language learning strategies (such as proofreading, self-editing and self-correcting).

 You will receive regular feedback on your progress from class activities, homework assignments and formative assessment tasks.
-You will also receive formal feedback on summative assessments such as the in-class test, including suggestions on how to improve and identify your own strategies for improvement.
+You will also receive formal feedback on summative assessments, including suggestions on how to improve and identify your own strategies for improvement.

 Learning activities and teaching methods (given in hours of study time)